 For building products manufacturers, loyalty programs represent a different challenge.

 Typically, their programs are designed for contractors, installers or other trade customers rather than consumers.
-This audience is crucial because they are often the “face” of the brand to the consumer.
+These audiences are crucial because they are often the “face” of the brand to the consumer.